 - Track your triggers – If you can tell what sets off a bout of vertigo for you, try to avoid those triggers if possible.

-Atlas Alignment and Vertigo Relief
+Atlas Alignment and Relief from Spinning Sensation

 Upper cervical chiropractic involves precise measurements of the location of the atlas accompanied by extremely gentle adjustments.
 As a result, a person may begin to experience fewer or less severe vertigo attacks.
 Some even achieve complete resolution.